 What Is The New Lulu Book Cover Maker?

 It’s exactly what it sounds like–we built a cover designer right on Lulu that you can use to create a cover for your book.
-We’ve rolled out the first public version with 6 x 9 and 8.5 x 11-inch trim sizes for paperback books (the rest of our book sizes and bindings will be coming soon!) so you can design your book cover while you publish on Lulu.
+Our cover maker works for any of our trim sizes but only for paperback books (the remaining cover/binding types will be added soon!) so you can design your book cover while you publish on Lulu.

-If your book’s trim size is 6 x 9 or 8.5 x 11 and the binding is paperback, you’ll see the option to Create Your Cover.
+If your book’s binding is paperback, you’ll see the option to Create Your Cover.